BCRA BRITISH CAVE RESEARCH ASSOCIATION Home

 • The method of payment that you specify during the payment process

 No other personal information is stored or accessed.
+In all cases, we will give the vookie a name that clearly describes its contents, e.g. OrderFormData, ShoppingCart.
+The purpose of storing this information is so that it can easily be exchanged between the different web pages that provide our service to you.
 At any time, you can see what information has been stored by visiting the page you are reading now and viewing the box, above.
-The cookie data set by this web server is only visible to this web server and, unless you have checked a "remember me" box, it is set to expire when you close your browser session.
+The cookie data set by this web server is only visible to this web server and (apart from any login credentials that you have asked to be 'remembered') will usually be configured to expire when you close your browser session.

 Why does this web page tell me that cookies are not enabled?